The 2 Bishop Checkmate: Understanding Checkmate Patterns

 Pyramid Rule

-Triangles look like one side of a pyramid, but “pyramid” is a cooler word.
+Triangles look like one side of a pyramid, but ‘pyramid’ is a cooler word

-This rule might look quite unusual to an average chess player.
-Well, we came up with this theory, because it sums up what you have to do to ensure that the distressed king is pushed back to the edge of the board.
-While forcing the distressed king to the edge of the board, forget about checks temporary.
-Instead, learn to identify flight squares and limit the king from using these diagonals as escape routes.
+Well, we came up with this theory, because it sums up what you have to do to ensure that the attacked king is pushed back to the edge of the board.

 As you limit the king with your bishops, the lines controlled by the bishops form a triangle-shaped prison that keeps getting smaller as the attacking pieces advance.